Skip to Content

 People think that preparing the soil for spring should be done in spring.
 But preparing soil and adding nutrients in the wintertime is far better than doing it in the planting season.
 This means manure to the soil and adds compost.
 You can also add any other nutrients if you want.

-This benefit is then when the spring season comes, you do not have to start from point zero.
+This benefit is when the spring season comes, you do not have to start from point zero.
 The raised bed would be fertile instead of having dried-out soil.
 At this point, you can cover the raised beds if you want.
 Or you can follow more steps to gain more benefits.

 4. Covering the raised garden beds for winter